 There’s a reason the Walmart family are among the richest people in America – the company knows how to deliver goods at rock bottom prices to consumers and is a solid alternative to buying HEB stock for any portfolio.

 >> How To Make $1,800 Per Month Selling Breast Milk

 ➤ Free Guide: 5 Ways To Automate Your Retirement

 When is The Best Time to Buy Grocery Stocks?

 Grocery stocks can generate profits throughout the year.
 However, some investors might want to purchase stocks in the run-up to the holiday season, when sales tend to be at the highest.
-Experts predicted that retail sales, as a whole, would surpass $1 trillion in 2018.
+Experts predicted that retail sales, as a whole, would surpass $1 trillion.
 Expect even higher revenues in 2019.